anoma/whitepaper/whitepaper.md

 \begin{figure*}
   \includegraphics[width=\textwidth,keepaspectratio]{./diagrams/intents-lifecycle.jpeg}
-  \caption{The lifecycle of a transparent, shielded, and private intent in the Anoma architecture}
+  \caption{The lifecycle of an intent in the Anoma architecture}
 \end{figure*}

 ## Nodes and network layer